-Rotterdam is looking to accelerate its transition to becoming an emission-free city, as it seeks to become a more sustainable and inclusive place to live.
-The transition towards a green economy includes tackling energy and mobility poverty among city residents and becoming more resilient.
+Rotterdam is looking to accelerate its transition to becoming an emission-free city.
+As it seeks to become a more sustainable and inclusive place to live, the transition towards a green economy includes tackling energy and mobility poverty among city residents whilst becoming more resilient.

 Towards a carbon-neutral city